Have some questions? Take a look at some of our FAQs for some quick answers!

 Can I run for any position?

 Nearly any position.
-Campus Officers must be continuing their studies on their relevant campus.
+Part-time Officers must be continuing their studies on their relevant campus.

 What experience do I need?